sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

-It has been a while since I setup my [original router for my 25gbit internet connection](/posts/wiring-a-home-with-fiber).
-I decided it was time to upgrade but since I have some services running I did not want to be down for too long and purchased some new hardware which would allow me to experiment with [VyOS](https://vyos.io/) without effecting my current setup.
+It has been a while since I set up my [original router for my 25gbit internet connection](/posts/wiring-a-home-with-fiber).
+I decided it was time to upgrade, but since I have some services running, I did not want to be down for too long and purchased some new hardware which would allow me to experiment with [VyOS](https://vyos.io/) without affecting my current setup.

 <!--more-->

 There has been a lot of talk around the [MS-01](https://minisforumpc.eu/en/products/ms-01) since it came out about a year ago, so I decided to purchase one.
-Additionly I purchased a cheap (CHF 42.-) used [Mellanox SFP28](https://www.nvidia.com/en-in/networking/ethernet/connectx-4-lx/) card from aliexpress.
+Additionally, I purchased a cheap (CHF 42.-) used [Mellanox SFP28](https://www.nvidia.com/en-in/networking/ethernet/connectx-4-lx/) card from AliExpress.

-The following post contains specific types of configurations I needed and how I set those up.
+The following post contains specific types of configurations I needed and how I set them up.

 ## The Plan

-My plan was to install proxmox on the MS-01 just like on the "old" server/router and run VyOS on as a VM.
-Primary reason for this is to make upgrading and backup easier.
+My plan was to install Proxmox on the MS-01, just like on the "old" server/router, and run VyOS as a VM.
+The primary reason for this is to make upgrading and backup easier.

 ## Interface configuration